Conwy Real Ale Trail Pubs

 Rhos Fynach • Rhos-on-Sea

 The Rhos Fynach, now a beautifully restored pub and restaurant, was originally a 12th-century monastery with secret tunnels linking it to the nearby tiny, 6th century, Chapel of St Trillo.
 This was the home to the monks who fished the weir off Rhos Point to provide the catch for the larger monastery in Conwy at the time.
-The oldest building in the area, built in 1181 AD, Rhos Fynach (literally meaning ‘Monk’s Marsh’) offers haven, nourishment AND history for the weary traveller or the holidaying family!
+The oldest building in the area, built-in 1181 AD, Rhos Fynach (literally meaning ‘Monk’s Marsh’) offers haven, nourishment AND history for the weary traveller or the holidaying family!

-Serving traditional ales and a constant roaring fire is still one of the many fine features available making this a favourite place to rest a while.
+Serving traditional ales and a constant roaring fire is still one of the many fine features available making this a favourite place to rest awhile.

 The Station • Colwyn Bay

 The Station is from the team behind the successful Albert pub in Llandudno.
 Serving excellent ales, hearty food and with a welcoming atmosphere!
+This historic pub built in built c.1870. the architecture didn’t please the authorities in the 1890s, because the building had six entrances.
+Being drunk in a pub was an offence but whenever a policeman entered through one door, drunks could stagger out through another!

 The Marine • Old Colwyn